cllopes/reactathon/material/1_es6/3_arrow_functions/readme.md

 ### Single Return Statement

-If the function is a single line return we can also omit the curly braces and return statement.
+If the function is a single line return you can also omit the curly braces and return statement.

 ```javascript 1.8
 const square = x => x * x
 ```

-When there is no curly braces the result of the function will automatically be returned
+When there is no curly braces the result of the function will automatically be returned.

-**Note** If you want to return an object literal you need to wrap it in brackets or else it is considered an expression statement.
+**Note:** If you want to return an object literal you need to wrap it in brackets or else it is considered an expression statement.

 ```javascript 1.8
 const f1 = x => ({ bar: 123 });